-In 2004, the first conservation plan for the Bi-State DPS was released.
+In 2004, the first conservation plan for the Bi-State Distinct Population Segment (DPS) was released.
 This plan identified conservation actions to be completed and summarized the status of the Bi-State Greater sage-grouse (hereafter referred to as "sage-grouse") and the relevant threats.
-This stakeholder-driven plan was developed by members of the Local Area Working Group (LAWG) including; California BLM, California Department of Fish and Wildlife, Nevada Department of Wildlife, U.S. Fish and Wildlife Service, Nevada BLM, the Forest Service and the Natural Resources Conservation Service.
+This stakeholder-driven plan was developed by members of the Local Area Working Group (LAWG) including: the Bureau of Land Management (BLM), California Department of Fish and Wildlife (CDFW), Nevada Department of Wildlife (NDOW), U.S. Fish and Wildlife Service (USFWS), the U.S. Forest Service (Humboldt-Toiyabe and Inyo National Forest), the Natural Resources Conservation Service (NRCS) and the U.S. Geological Survey (USGS).
 From 2004 to 2011, members of the LAWG implemented the plan, completing thousands of acres of habitat improvement projects.

 An interagency effort in 2011 resulted in an updated Conservation Action Plan that was released in March of 2012.
-This Action Plan summarized prior conservation activities and provided a roadmap to future conservation of the Bi-State Distinct Population Segment (DPS) of greater sage-grouse.
+This Action Plan summarized prior conservation activities and provided a roadmap for future conservation of the Bi-State DPS of greater sage-grouse.
 Since publication, many of the conservation actions detailed in the Action Plan have been completed.
-The purpose of this report is to summarize these conservation actions briefly prior to a more comprehensive report of all accomplishments.
+The purpose of this report is to summarize these conservation actions in support of a more comprehensive report of all accomplishments.

-On October 28, 2013, the U.S. Fish and Wildlife Service (FWS) proposed to list the Bi-State distinct population segment (DPS) of greater sage-grouse as threatened under the Endangered Species Act.
-At that same time, the FWS proposed to designate 1.8 million acres of critical habitat for the DPS.
-The FWS announced in April 2015 that the Bi-State DPS was no longer warranted for listing undred the Endangered Species Act of 1973.
+On October 28, 2013, the U.S. Fish and Wildlife Service (FWS) proposed to list the Bi-State (DPS) of greater sage-grouse as threatened under the Endangered Species Act and designate 1.8 million acres of critical habitat.
 In June of 2014, NRCS, USFS, BLM and other Bi-State partners announced a \$45 million dollar commitment to implement the 2012 Action Plan over a 10 year period to complete the highest priority actions in the Action Plan (originally known as "the 76 projects").
+The FWS announced in April 2015 that the Bi-State DPS was no longer warranted for listing under the Endangered Species Act of 1973.

-Table 1 provides a summary of the on-the-ground conservation actions that have been implemented to improve habitat for the Bi-State DPS from the Action Plan that were completed in 2017.
+Table 1 provides a summary of the on-the-ground conservation actions that were implemented to improve habitat for the Bi-State DPS and were completed in 2017.
 Table 2 summarizes other associated actions such as research and monitoring, planning and coordination between agencies.